-It is therefore recommended that Council ADOPTS the draft Community Safety and Crime Prevention Plan 2014-2018, as shown in Attachment 1 of this Report.
+It is therefore recommended that Council ADOPTS the draft Community Safety and Crime Prevention Plan 2014-2018, as shown in Attachment 1 to Report CJ220-11/14.

 At its meeting held on 19 November 2013 (CJ222-11/13 refers), Council considered the draft Community Safety and Crime Prevention Plan 2014-2018 following its development on the advice of the City's Strategic Community Reference Group (SCRG).